SumoLogic/sumologic-documentation/blog-csoar/2023-10-20-application-update.md

 * Playbooks: Improved status field update and granularity.
 #### Cloud SOAR
 * Incident closing note: It is now part of APIv3 response and available as Read Only field in Incident Overview page.
+* Contextual menu now contains Open link in new tab action if URL is highlighted

 ### Bug fixes
 #### Cloud SOAR